Preliminary Grant Application

 c) Subcontract (Yes/No)

-i) If Yes: Name and title of officer authorized to sign for the institution
+i) If Yes: Name, title, and contact information (including email) of officer authorized to sign for the institution

 Applicants are advised to pay special attention to the following categories that will be used by the reviewers to assign a priority score to each application.
 Selection criteria and funding decisions will be the sole purview of the NCCF Board of Directors.

-- Principal Investigator - does s/he have relevant experience, and is s/he well-suited to lead the project, and did s/he commit sufficient effort?
+- Principal Investigator - does s/he have relevant experience, is s/he well suited to lead the project, and did s/he commit sufficient effort?

 - Key Personnel - does the team possess the required expertise to achieve the milestones?

-- Project – is there evidence of innovation, achievable milestones that will fulfill the objectives, and a clear path for translation?
+- Project – is there evidence of innovation, achievable milestones that will fulfill the objectives, and a clear path for clinical translation (to dogs with cancer)?

 - Current and future funding potential – is this project a good fit for the RFP?
 Are there other agencies and mechanisms that are better suited to fund this project?
 If the investigators achieve the milestones, does it create additional opportunities for funding?